- Can transform the look of your property

 This extra layer of protection could help make your home more comfortable and save money on your heating bills.

 No interior work is carried out, so installing this type of insulation can be done with very little disruption to you.
-It's worth remembering that if your home is a listed building, within a conservation area, or is subject to other forms of planning constraints, then you will probably need planning permission.
+It's worth remembering that if your home is a listed building, within a conservation area, or is subject to other forms of planning constraints, then you may need planning permission.

 If your home was built before the 1920s, it probably has solid walls constructed of a single brick or stone layer.
 So to help it retain heat better, your home needs to be insulated, either from the inside or the outside.